 No more than two (2) persons should utilize the restroom facilities at any given time.

 Plates for tithe and offerings collection will not be passed around the sanctuary.
 Instead, a box will be placed in the foyer where tithe and offerings can be placed.
-Alternatively, some may choose to give online via our website at https://gracesda.com or AdventistGiving at https://adventistgiving.org or by post mailing tithe and offerings to the treasurer’s home address.
-Those performing treasury duties should wear protective gloves and face masks, especially when handling currency.
+Alternatively, some may choose to give online via our website at https://gracesda.com/giving or AdventistGiving at https://adventistgiving.org or by post mailing tithe and offerings to the treasurer’s home address.
+Those performing treasury duties should take precautions to protect themselves from illness when handling currency.

-Worship leaders on the platform should comply with social distancing guidelines, including cleaning the microphone(s) with a disinfectant wipe after each use.
+Worship leaders on the platform should comply with social distancing guidelines.

 No more than two (2) persons are permitted in the audio-visual room at a time and should practice social distancing.